 Parameter Description Engine

-- High-availability: You can deploy only instances of the High-availability Edition, which are HA instances for short.
+- High-availability: You can deploy only High-availability Edition instances.

-- Automatic Host Replacement: The system automatically replaces faulty hosts.
+- Automatic Host Replacement: The system automatically replaces the faulty hosts.

-- If a faulty host uses disks, the host is replaced only after the auto snapshot feature of the host storage is enabled.
+- If a faulty host uses ESSDs, the host is replaced after the computing resources on the host are automatically migrated.

-- If a faulty host uses local disks, the host is replaced only after all instances are removed from the host.
+- If a faulty host uses local SSDs, the host is replaced only after all instances are removed from the host.

-- Manual Host Replacement: You must manually replace faulty hosts.
+- Manual Host Replacement: You must replace the faulty hosts.